SFDO-Tooling/Snowfakery/docs/index.md

 - JSON - a custom JSON dialect
 - TXT - debugging-style output
 - CSV - a directory of CSV files plus a csvw file
-- SQL - a bulk import SQL file
+- SQL - a SQL file with CREATE TABLE and INSERT statements
 - DOT - A Graphviz file for use with graphviz command line or [web-based](http://graphviz.it/) [tools](https://dreampuf.github.io/GraphvizOnline) (no endorsement intended!)
 - SVG, SVGZ, JPEG, PS PNG - Graphic formats which can be created if graphviz is installed.